 The chip development field is currently incredibly dynamic due to the explosion of interest in new chip development.
 New chip architecture emerges on a monthly basis at least, with some innovations more promising than others.
-To survey this complex and rapidly evolving market, NewtonX consulted with 25 executives at major US chip-making companies (or companies investing heavily in chips), including Amazon, Graphcore, AMD, and Nvidia.
-The data and insights in this article are informed by the results of these consultations.
+To survey this complex and rapidly evolving market, NewtonX consulted with 25 executives at major US chip-making companies (or companies investing heavily in chips).
+These included Amazon, Graphcore, AMD, and Nvidia.
+The results of these consultations inform the data and insights in this article.

 Achieving AI Software and Hardware Symbiosis: The AI Chip Developments

-Around 2015, interest in chips began to explode: by 2017, VCs had tripled investment in the space, and by 2019 investment in the space hit close to $1B.
-Just last year, Graphcore secured $200M in funding led by BMW and Microsoft while elsewhere companies such as Wave Computing and Mythic Inc. have likewise raised tens of millions in funding.
-This only paints a small part of the enormous picture, though: public companies including Nvidia, Qualcomm, and AMD, not to mention Amazon and Google, have also entered the fray.
+Around 2015, interest in chips began to explode.
+By 2017, VCs had tripled investment in the space, and by 2019 investment in the space hit close to $1B.
+Just last year, Graphcore secured $200M in funding led by BMW and Microsoft.
+Elsewhere companies such as Wave Computing and Mythic Inc. have likewise raised tens of millions in funding.
+This only paints a small part of the enormous picture, though.
+Public companies including Nvidia, Qualcomm, and AMD, not to mention Amazon and Google, have also entered the fray.

 So what are these chips that everyone is after?

-Until recently, AI software has been mostly run on graphical chips (GPUs).
+Until recently, AI software has mostly run on graphical chips (GPUs).
 These chips have high capacity for parallel processing as well as a higher capacity than CPUs for transistors.
-However, as Moore’s Law (the idea that the number of transistors on a chip will double roughly every 18 months) has begun to slow, more and more researchers have started positing that microchips designed specifically for deep learning computations could be even more powerful than traditional GPUs.
-Many researchers believe that we’ve reached the lowest voltage possible for GPUs, meaning that while it’s possible still to ad mre transistors, we’ve reached the limit for how fast they can go.
-Laptops, for instance, still run at 2Ghz, they just have more cores in them.
-For machine learning, we need thousands of cores — meaning that depending on old GPU architecture may be insufficient.
+However, as Moore’s Law has begun to slow, more and more researchers have started positing that microchips designed specifically for deep learning computations could be even more powerful than traditional GPUs.
+Many researchers believe that we’ve reached the lowest voltage possible for GPUs.
+This means that, while it’s possible still to add more transistors, we’ve reached the limit for how fast they can go.
+Laptops, for instance, still run at 2Ghz; they just have more cores in them.
+For machine learning, we need thousands of cores.
+Consequently, depending on old GPU architecture may be insufficient.

 At MARS Conference, a researcher with MIT, funded by DARPA and working with researchers from Nvidia, presented Eyeriss, a new deep learning chip that allows for edge computing and 10-1,000x higher efficiency than existing hardware.
-The chip is flexible enough to be adapted for numerous applications, but is also efficient — two features that had previously been difficult to balance in a single architecture.
+The chip is flexible enough to be adapted for numerous applications, but is also efficient.
+These are two features that had previously been difficult to balance in a single architecture.

 Who Will Win the AI Chips Arms Race?